dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 run-time type of the object returned by `f` is a type that implements its iterable return type.

+The element type of `f` is defined as previously, except that it is the element type of the iterable return type rather than of the declared return type.

 Finally, let `f` be a function with return type `R` whose body is marked `async*`.